opus-tango/http-server-in-c/readme.md

 ### Building from source

+1. If gcc and make are not installed, install them by running `sudo apt-get install build-essential`
-1. Clone the repository by running `git clone https://github.com/COS135-S2025/project-GShadow5.git`
+2. Clone the repository by running `git clone https://github.com/COS135-S2025/project-GShadow5.git`
 2. Build the project by running `make` in the project root directory (where the Makefile is).
 3. Run the server by running `./webserver.out` in the project root directory.
 4. Navigate to http://localhost:8080/index.html in your browser.